 The amount of a Cal Grant varies depending upon what type of Cal Grant award students receive.
+Cal Grant B provides grant funds to help pay for the cost associated with attending college.
+Cal Grant C provides grant funds to help pay for books and supplies.
 Cal Grant A recipients currently attending a community college will not receive payment at the community college level.
 This award may be held in reserve for two years for use when a student transfers to a university.
-Cal Grant B award recipients may receive up to \$1,656 at a California community college, and Cal Grant C recipients may receive up to \$547 at a California community college.